Sami7622/sentiment_analysis_nasdaq/README.md

 - Optuna hyperparameter optimization (learning rate, batch size, max length, etc.)
 - 50-epoch final training with early stopping (patience=5)
 - saves tokenizer/config/metadata and `model.safetensors` to `finbert_models/final_model/`

 ---

+## FinBERT weights

+The fine-tuned weights are large (~420 MB) and not committed to Git.

+1. Obtain `model.safetensors` from the training machine (or your preferred storage).
+2. Place it at `finbert_models/final_model/model.safetensors`.
+3. Verify the size: `ls -lh finbert_models/final_model/model.safetensors`.

+> Tip: if you prefer to keep weights in the repo, add Git LFS tracking (`git lfs track "finbert_models/final_model/*.safetensors"`), then push via LFS.

+---